REGISTER TO BE A VOLUNTEER FOR COVID-19 VACCINATION PROGRAMME

 9. all those 50 years of age and over

-Covid-19 vaccinations are starting from Wednesday 16th December for the over 80's at Nonsuch Mansion in Nonsuch Park, Cheam.
+Covid-19 vaccinations have started for the over 80's at Nonsuch Mansion in Nonsuch Park, Cheam.

 Warning of vaccine scam phone calls